Tennessee

 April is Tennessee's wildflower and dogwood month — the Smokies coves blaze with trilliums and the Spring Wildflower Pilgrimage fills the trails, dogwood and redbud paint the hills, and the spring warbler migration pours through the valleys.
 From the Mississippi bottoms to the still-bare high summits, it is the richest month of the awakening year.

-• The Quadrantid meteor shower peaks in a short, sharp burst around January 3 — best after midnight from a dark Cumberland Plateau overlook at Pickett State Park.
+• The Lyrid meteor shower peaks around April 22, a modest display best after midnight from a dark plateau site.

 Birds This Month